Azure/kaito/docs/inference/README.md

 Depending on whether the specified model supports distributed inference or not, the Kaito controller will choose to use either Kubernetes **apps.deployment** workload (by default) or Kubernetes **apps.statefulset** workload (if the model supports distributed inference) to manage the inference service, which is exposed using a Cluster-IP type of Kubernetes `service`.

-When adapters are specified in the `inference` spec, the Kaito controller will add initcontainers for every adapter in addition to the main container.
-The pod structure is illustrated in Figure 1.
+When adapters are specified in the `inference` spec, the Kaito controller adds an initcontainer for each adapter in addition to the main container.
+The pod structure is shown in Figure 1.

 <div align="left">
   <img src="../img/kaito-inference-adapter.png" width=40% title="Kaito inference adapter" alt="Kaito inference adapter">
 </div>
-Figure 1.
-Kaito inference pod (with adapters) structure.

-If an image is specified in the adapter source, the corresponding initcontainer uses the specified image as the container image.
-These initcontainers ensures all adapter data are available locally before the inference service starts.
-The main container uses one of the supported model images.
-The image entry launches the [inference\_api.py](../../presets/inference/text-generation/inference_api.py) script.
+If an image is specified as the adapter source, the corresponding initcontainer uses that image as its container image.
+These initcontainers ensure all adapter data is available locally before the inference service starts.
+The main container uses a supported model image, launching the [inference_api.py](https://github.com/Azure/kaito/presets/inference/text-generation/inference_api.py) script.

-All containers use shared local volumes (by mounting the same EmptyDir volumes), hence file copies between containers are avoided.
+All containers share local volumes by mounting the same `EmptyDir` volumes, avoiding file copies between containers.

 ## Workload update